dessa-oss/atlas/docs/api_docs/sources/index.md

   <iframe src="https://www.youtube.com/embed/YnwtO48UYAU?start=2" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-### BETA Note
+###

+Atlas is one half of **Foundations,** a group of tools we've built to manage the machine learning workflow from end to end.
+Orbit makes up the other half of *Foundations*, and has tools for managing models in production.
 Atlas has evolved quite a lot throughout our history.
-The latest open-source version of Atlas includes a lot of architectural and design changes.
+The latest open-source version of Atlas includes extensive architectural and design changes.

-**This version is currently in BETA.**
+This version of Atlas is currently in **beta**.

-### Here are some of the core features:
+### <h2>Here are some of the core features:

 **Experiment Management & Tracking:**
 <br>Tag experiments and easily track hyperparameters, metrics, and artifacts such as images, GIFs, and audio clips in a web-based GUI to track the performance of your models

 ![GUI](https://static.wixstatic.com/media/29a4f1_c8d1a4f9ab1941ab9ade5e934cf8b149~mv2.png/v1/fill/w_1440,h_1024/tumour.png "Artifact GUI")

-**Job queuing & scheduling:** <br>Launch and queue thousands of experiment variations to fully utilize your system resources
+**Job Queuing & Scheduling:** <br>Launch and queue thousands of experiments and fully utilize your system resources.

 ![GUI](https://static.wixstatic.com/media/29a4f1_ffb0c04ef79843e79dbf2b1fa33a70c4~mv2.png/v1/fill/w_1440,h_1024/Time%20series%20forecast.png "GUI")

-**Collaboration & Bookkeeping:** <br>Keep a journal of thoughts, ideas, and comments on projects
+**Collaboration & Documentation:** <br>Keep a journal of thoughts, ideas, and comments on projects.

 **Reproducibility:** <br>
-Maintain an audit trail of every single experiment you run, complete with code and any saved items
+Maintain an audit trail of every single experiment you run, complete with code and any saved items.

-**Authentication & other integrations:** <br>
+**Authentication & Other Integrations:** <br>
 Collaborate across your team by seting up Atlas on a cluster and aproviding user access controls via [KeyCloak integration](atlas-modes/authentication.md).

 Slice and dice your models from the GUI via the [Tensorboard](gui.md) integration.

 ## How does Atlas Work?
-Atlas consists of the following core modules:
+**Atlas consists of the following core modules:**

 * [GUI](gui.md) - A Dockerized web application to view job status for various projects.
-* Foundations [SDK](sdk-reference/SDK.md) & [CLI](cli.md) - A programmatic and command-line interfaces for Atlas.
+* Foundations [SDK](sdk-reference/SDK.md) & [CLI](cli.md) - A programmatic and command-line interface for Atlas.
-* [Local Scheduler](atlas-modes/scheduling.md) - A scheduler which is used for job orchestration and management.
+* [Local Scheduler](atlas-modes/scheduling.md) - A scheduler used for job orchestration and management.

-Here is an example workflow:
+**Here's an example workflow:**

 1. Install Atlas on your machine or on the Cloud
 2. Use the SDK to log various metrics, hyperparameters or use the `submit` SDK command to automate submission of jobs for e.g: